prachisarode95/spatial_data_science_projects/README.md

-# 🗺️ Spatial Data Visualization Projects with Python
+# 🗺️ Spatial Data Science Projects

-Welcome to my curated collection of **Spatial Data Visualization Projects** — a living repository where I combine geospatial analysis, data storytelling, and modern Python visualization tools to tackle real-world spatial problems.
+Welcome to my curated collection of **Spatial Data Science Projects** — a living repository where I combine geospatial analysis, data storytelling, and modern Python visualization tools to tackle real-world spatial problems.

-This repo is part of my journey to transition into a professional role in **Spatial Data Science**, while applying my background in GIS, remote sensing, and geospatial data automation.
+This repo is part of my journey to transition into a professional role in **Spatial Data Science**, while applying my background in GIS, Remote Sensing, and Geospatial Data Integration & Automation.

-> 🔍 **Focus:** Urban analytics, environmental monitoring, accessibility mapping, land use change, and air quality visualization
+> 🔍 **Focus:** Urban analytics, Environmental Monitoring, Accessibility Mapping, Land Use Change, Air Quality Visualization & more.
 > 💻 **Stack:** Python · Streamlit · GeoPandas · Kepler.gl · GEE · Plotly · Leafmap · OSMnx and more.

 ---

 ## 🚧 Current Status

-✅ First project in progress: **Urban Heat Risk Zones and Public Cooling Infrastructure Mapping**
+✅ First project in progress: **Climate-Resilient Urban Planning – Heat Island Detection & Cooling Infrastructure Mapping**
 🚀 More projects to follow soon — stay tuned and ⭐ this repo!

 ---